Frequently Asked Questions

-- How do you handle the gender spectrum?
+- How do you handle varying sexual orientations?

 - I am interested in dating both men and women.
-Will I get dates with both men and women?
+Will I get dates with both?

 - How will I fare as a straight man?